 Post Retirement Audit

-Performed once all wages, contributions, and sick leave balances are reported to KRS and the date of termination has been verified.
+Performed once all wages, contributions, and sick leave balances are reported to KPPA and the date of termination has been verified.

 Benefit payments may be adjusted (up or down) to reflect higher or lower actual earnings retroactive to the retirement date.